hertie-data-science-lab/ds01-infra/docs-user/background/ephemeral-philosophy.md

 5. **Industry standard** - cloud, K8s, HPC all work this way
 6. **Simple mental model** - "shut down when done"

-**The ephemeral container model maximizes resource utilization, teaches production practices, and simplifies state management.**
+**The ephemeral container model maximizes resource utilisation, teaches production practices, and simplifies state management.**

 **Embrace the philosophy: Containers are temporary, workspaces are forever.**